hrobertking/cjl/README.md

 - *string* borderColor(*string* color): Sets and returns the border color to the provided hexadecimal value
 - *HTMLElement* element(*HTMLElement*|*string* element): Sets the element to attach the SVG and returns the element
 - *string[]* events(): Returns a string array listing event names for all events fired by the map
+- *string* id: Returns the id of the SVG used to display the map.
 - *string* markerAnimation(*string* type): Sets and returns the marker animation.
 Valid values are 'none', 'ping', or 'pulse'.
 - *number* markerAnimationDuration(*number* duration): The number of milliseconds the marker animation should run in a cycle.
 Default is 1500 (i.e. 1.5 seconds)
 - *string* markerColor(*string* color): Sets and returns the marker color to the provided hexadecimal value